yaaditya1267/CS5103_-vsw601-_-aman-yadav-/README.md

 TEST CASE DESCRIPTION
 ---------------------

-1.Enter a string or text into the python program.
-2.The program returns the count frequencey of uppercase characters as output.
+In this following test you need to enter a string that basically returns the count/frequency of uppercase character present in the input.

 TEST DATA